The Best Drybrushes for Miniatures & Models – 2021

 They are available in small, medium and large.

-I feel like this is some kind of secret that only a few people know.
+I used to feel like this wass some kind of secret that only a few people knew.
 The main best type of drybrush is cheap make-up brushes.
 When I say cheap, I mean budget store cheap.
 You will typically find these in Pound, Dollar or Euro stores.

-e.l.f is a commonly seen brand and the e.l.f Eye Conour Brush is a common choice.
-Though this one is only available in one size.
+for a more consistent benchmark choice e.l.f is a commonly seen brand and the e.l.f Eye Conour Brush is a primarychoice.
+Though this one is only available in one size and personally, I don’t find it to be firm enough.

 What you are looking for is any make-up brush with round ferrule and a domed head.
 Beyond that, you want something which has densely packed bristles and fibres with more flex than a snap.